sahil-rawat/sahil-rawat.github.io/_posts/2021-07-27-INTRO-TO-C-X.md

 These work very similarly to text files, except the I/O subsystem doesn't perform any translations on the data like it might with a text file.
 With binary files, you get a raw stream of bytes, and that's all.

-The big difference in opening the file is that you have to add a "b" to the mode.
-That is, to read a binary file, open it in "rb" mode.
-To write a file, open it in "wb" mode.
+The big difference in opening the file is that you have to add a “b” to the mode.
+That is, to read a binary file, open it in “rb” mode.
+To write a file, open it in “wb” mode.

 Because it's streams of bytes, and streams of bytes can contain NUL characters, and the NUL character is the end-of-string marker in C, people rarely use the fprintf() functions to operate on binary files.